GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 Since the gtag API eventually pushes all of its events and data to the data layer, you can also inspect the consent state directly in the data layer.
 This is especially useful when you want to validate the consent state without using GTM (e.g., plain JS) or when you want to verify that the consent state is being updated correctly using the browser's console.

-In the dataLayer, you are able to see the `default` and `update` commands, as well as the respective consent states set for each consent type.
+In the dataLayer, you can see the `default` and `update` commands and the respective consent states set for each type.
 This is a great way to verify that the consent state is being updated correctly and that the correct consent state is being applied to your tags.

 ![dataLayer-consent-state](/assets/img/consent-mode/dataLayer-consent-state.png)
 _Source: Own GTM Setup_